 In addition to our consistent focus on pay-for-performance, we have undertaken a multi-year shareholder engagement effort.
-We received compensation-related and governance-related feedback and took numerous actions in response to that feedback in 2021, 2022 and 2023.
-The say-on-pay proposal presented at our 2023 Annual Meeting of Shareholders received 84% approval by our shareholders.
+We received compensation-related and governance-related feedback and took numerous actions in response to that feedback over the last several years, including in 2024.
+The say-on-pay proposal presented at our 2024 Annual Meeting of Shareholders received 94% approval by our shareholders.
 We attribute the strong shareholder support for the say-on-pay proposal to our engagement efforts and our responsiveness to shareholder feedback.
 We describe the compensation-related feedback we received, and the actions we have taken in response to that feedback, below under "Corporate Governance Highlights - Shareholder Engagement."